japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreCoordinatorRef.md

   stateStoreProviderId: StateStoreProviderId): Option[String]
 ----

-Requests the <<rpcEndpointRef, RpcEndpointRef>> to send a <<spark-sql-streaming-StateStoreCoordinator.adoc#GetLocation, GetLocation>> synchronous message with the given <<spark-sql-streaming-StateStoreProviderId.adoc#, StateStoreProviderId>> and waits for the location
+Requests the <<rpcEndpointRef, RpcEndpointRef>> to send a <<spark-sql-streaming-StateStoreCoordinator.md#GetLocation, GetLocation>> synchronous message with the given <<spark-sql-streaming-StateStoreProviderId.md#, StateStoreProviderId>> and waits for the location

 Used when:

-* `StateStoreAwareZipPartitionsRDD` is requested for the <<spark-sql-streaming-StateStoreAwareZipPartitionsRDD.adoc#getPreferredLocations, preferred locations of a partition>> (when `StreamingSymmetricHashJoinExec` physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#doExecute, execute and generate a recipe for a distributed computation (as an RDD[InternalRow])>>)
+* `StateStoreAwareZipPartitionsRDD` is requested for the <<spark-sql-streaming-StateStoreAwareZipPartitionsRDD.md#getPreferredLocations, preferred locations of a partition>> (when `StreamingSymmetricHashJoinExec` physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#doExecute, execute and generate a recipe for a distributed computation (as an RDD[InternalRow])>>)

-* `StateStoreRDD` is requested for <<spark-sql-streaming-StateStoreRDD.adoc#getPreferredLocations, preferred locations for a task for a partition>>
+* `StateStoreRDD` is requested for <<spark-sql-streaming-StateStoreRDD.md#getPreferredLocations, preferred locations for a task for a partition>>

 | reportActiveInstance
 a| [[reportActiveInstance]]